MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/ldap-considerations.md

 -   [Microsoft Server Performance Advisor](../../../server-performance-advisor/microsoft-server-performance-advisor.md) Active Directory Advisor Pack

--   Searches using any filter besides “(objectClass=\*)” that use the Ancestors Index.
+-   Searches using any filter besides “(objectClass=\*)�? that use the Ancestors Index.

 ### Other index considerations